osm-americana/openstreetmap-americana/CONTRIBUTING.md

 - `npm run stats -- -c` - total layer count
 - `npm run stats -- -h` - list all options

+There is a "util" script that will extract layer style data:

+- `node scripts/util -pl <layer>` - JSON contents of a specified layer
+- `node scripts/util -pg <source>` - list of layers from a specified source
+- `node scripts/util -h` - list all options

 ## Layers

 1. Layers should be named as followed: `<group>_<layer-name>`, wher the "group" should match the file name that the layer is contained in.
 This naming convention is needed by the layer statistic script.